Chakaia Booker: Early life and education

-Booker was born in 1953 in Newark, New Jersey and raised in neighboring East Orange, New Jersey.
-She learned to sew from her grandmother, aunt, and sister.
+Booker was born in 1953 in Newark, New Jersey.
+She was raised in neighboring East Orange, New Jersey, where she learned to sew from her grandmother, aunt, and sister.
 Fixing, repairing, and manipulating materials early in life was foundational to Booker’s later approach to wearable art, ceramics, and sculpture, specifically with the use of pattern, repetition, and modular construction.

 Booker received a BA in sociology from Rutgers University in 1976 and an MFA from the City College of New York in 1993.
 She has studied African dance, ceramics, weaving, basketry, and tai chi, all of which have influenced her art.

 She has lived and worked in New York City’s East Village since the early 1980s.
 In the 1990s, she began working with discarded construction materials and rubber tires, which evolved into her artistic style.
 She maintains a production studio in Allentown, Pennsylvania for fabrication of large-scale and public works.
 Booker has served on the boards of the International Sculpture Center and Socrates Sculpture Park.